 Lead by Dr. Lukasz Bratasz, the Sustainable Conservation Lab (SCL) focuses on developing strategies for sustainable safeguarding of cultural heritage, especially in terms of understanding and assessing the environmental impact on heritage materials and objects.
 In addition, it is interested in developing tools for integrated risk management and energy efficient strategies of climate control in museums and historic buildings.
 This lab was inaugurated in June 2015.
 The SCL collaborates with professor Holly Rushmeier on analysis of craquelure pattern formation.
 Understanding the mechanism leading to stabilization of existing cracks in paint layers is key for designing new and sustainable strategies for climate control in museums.
 This research is supported by Post-Doc Dr. Mohammad Reza Vaziri Sereshk.
 D. Michelle Addington, Hines Professor of Sustainable Architectural Design, is officially collaborating with the SCL in her research on energy systems, advanced materials, and new technologies.

 The goals of the Lens Media Lab (LML) are focused on the preservation and characterization of photographic materials with an emphasis on creating and interpreting large datasets gleaned from reference, archival, and museum collections.
 Building on this base, collaborations across disciplines in the humanities and sciences will be fostered to assemble and interpret datasets derived from a broad spectrum of cultural heritage materials.
-Paul Messier serves as the inaugural head of the LML and began at IPCH in September 2015.
+Paul Messier is the Pritzker Director and inaugural head of the LML and began at IPCH in September 2015.

 In fall 2015, IPCH most recent research laboratory, the Built Heritage Lab (BHL) began its operations with Post-Doc Dr. Goze Akoglu.
 The research agenda of the Built Heritage Lab is focusing on deterioration and conservation of immovable cultural heritage , building materials, objects and sites, and related questions of documentation and monitoring in times of environmental change.
 In response to the imminent challenges posed by the current crisis, the BHL is preparing a World Heritage Site (WHS) collaborative project in order to contribute to the implementation of quality practices in conservation of World Heritage Sites, integrated into the surrounding culture, community and environment and to address the existent gap between conservation theory, ethics, science and practice of preservation.
 Starting from October 2016, Dr. Saima Akhtar joined the Built Heritage Lab to work on Project Anqa, a multi-partner project that counters the loss of cultural heritage sites across the Middle East, most notably in Syria and Iraq.